Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel: Introduction and main results

 As an application, one can use the rate in (a) and a time discretization of \eqref{eq:IPS0} to propose a numerical approximation of the PDE \eqref{eq:PDE}.
 We leave this line of investigation for a future work.

 ~

 In the rest of this introduction, we will detail the notations and the assumptions necessary for our study.
-Then, we will present our main results in Subsections \ref{subsec:MainResult1} and \ref{subsec:MainResult2} in the following way: In each subsection, we state one of the main theorems followed by a discussion and a brief review of the related work.
+Then, we will present our main results in Subsections \ref{subsec:MainResult1} and \ref{subsec:MainResult2}.
 The organisation of the paper is then given in Subsection \ref{subsec:orga}.

 ~